Estimated reading time: 10 minutes

 Tenants are not typically watching for early signs of component failure.
 They are not checking behind the dishwasher for moisture or inspecting washing machine hose connections.
 Detecting these issues is the responsibility of the owner and, in a managed building, the property manager through scheduled inspections.

 Yes.
 A proactive hose replacement costs $250 to $400.
 A water damage claim in a multi-unit building commonly reaches $15,000 to $80,000 or more, plus potential liability for the building’s deductible.
-Preventative maintenance is not an added expense, it is a risk management mechanism that makes predictable failures significantly cheaper by addressing them before they occur.
+Preventative maintenance is not an added expense; it is a risk management mechanism that makes predictable failures significantly cheaper by addressing them before they occur.